tslenter/Remote_Syslog/README.md

-#### Newer software is available @ https://www.remotesyslog.com/.
+#### New software is available @ https://www.remotesyslog.com/.
 New GitHub link: https://github.com/tslenter/RSX-RSC.git.

 #### All support will be dropped from Remote Syslog 1.x on 25 march 2020.